-Lecturers: Scientific Staff Praktische Informatik, insbesondere Softwaretechnik und Programmiersprachen
+Lecturers: Scientific Staff Praktische Informatik, insbesondere Softwaretechnik und Programmiersprachen see the corresponding lectures -

 Students will practice the various theoretical and practical concepts taught in the lectures (Vorlesungen) by applying them to solve verification problems using several modern model-checking tools, and also by engaging in pen-and-paper exercises.
 Emphasis will be put on presenting and discussing the solutions to the exercises by and among the students, within the timetabled practicals (Übungen).